Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

 - Create and note your NEW security group!
 You'll need it for ALB!
 - The IAM role can be the one created by them called ecsInstanceRole.

+4. Grant a service trust relationship for newly created IAM role

+In order to add our environment variables via our task definition, we must make sure the IAM role (above, hopefully it was ecsInstanceRole) can even do a task execution.

+Go to your newly created IAM role and click "Trust relationships"

+Edit the trust relationship so that, in the "Service" array, you add

+"ecs-tasks.amazonaws.com"

-4. Buy a website in Route 53.
+5. Buy a website in Route 53.

 I bought a random website with a `.de` ending since that came out to be $8.
 My website was `asdfasq.de`.
 Random, ey?